 Why Work Here?
 The Kroger Company currently owns and operates more than 3,500 stores across the country.
-In addition to Kroger stores, the company owns many other superstores, department stores, convenience stores, and mall jewelry stores.
-The company network employs more than 300,000 workers.
+In addition to brand name stores, the company owns many other superstores, department stores, convenience stores, and mall-based jewelry stores.
+The company network features more than 300,000 workers.
+A massive chain, the grocery store currently stands as the fourth largest retailer in the world.
+Employees may become members of the United Food and Commercial Workers union to ensure rights and fair treatment as associates.
+Job benefits packages, paid training, and competitive pay scales also serve as common draws to work for the major supermarket chain.

 Kroger Online Application Process